ELtrebolt/ELtrebolt/README.md

-- 👋 Hi, I’m @ELtrebolt
+- 👋 Hi, I’m Ethan!
+I'm a 2nd year student at University of California, Irvine and I'm highly interested in predictive analytics!
 - 👀 I’m interested in ...
-American football, video games, and music!
+American football, video games, and music
 - 🌱 I’m currently learning ...
-Web Development
+Linear Regression and Web Development
-- 💞️ I’m looking to collaborate on ...
-Data Science
+- 💞️ I’m looking to collaborate on ... anything sports related!
 - 📫 How to reach me ...
 Email --> ethanpl@uci.edu

 <!---